dapak2002/programming-languages-2022/Lab1-Lambda-Calculus/README.md

 ## Summary of Commands

-To build LambdaNat run, in the folder `LambdaNat0`, the following from the command line.
+To build the parser and interpreter run, in the folder `LambdaNat0`, the following from the command line.

 ```bash
 cd grammar